talqadi7/Algorithm_Comparisons/README.md

 # Emperical Comparison on Supervised Learning Algorithms
 Comparison of Supervised Learning Alogrithms in Binary Classification Tasks.
 The purpose of this project was purely educational.
-It proved to be extremely useful, as I was allowed to gain an understanding on working optimally across different datasets/models/partitions with a certain pipleline in mind.
+It proved to be extremely useful, as I learnt of the ins and outs of different models.
+My biggest take away is the idea that no one model is best.
+When switching from one model to the other, regardless of the domain, it is a give-and-take type situation.

 Corresponding paper is available [here](https://uploads-ssl.webflow.com/5dd39100740f6100087d93a4/5e75c9f19105fafd22dcf3b1_COGS118A_Final_Paper%20(1).pdf).